Plastic Bag Tax

 What types of bags are excluded from the tax?

-- Durable plastic bags, with handles, that are specifically designed and manufactured for multiple reuse and that are at least four millimeters thick.
+- Durable plastic bags, with handles, that are specifically designed and manufactured for multiple reuse and at least four mils thick

 - Plastic bags used to carry dry cleaning or prescription drugs